moebiussurfing/OF_Windows_Installer/README.md

 4. Look into **/resources/** folders to replace your images, start and finish banners, and icon as desired.
 5. Customize and execute the **/resources/SCRIPT_Icon.bat** script to set the icon to your **.exe** file.
 6. Customize the **OF_APP__01.nsi** script:
-_Set your app name!, enable or disable pages, image splashes, sound playing, data files to copy...etc._
+_Set your app name!, enable or disable pages, image splashes, sound playing, license, data files to copy, finish page links...etc._
 7. Double-click or run the **OF_APP__01.nsi** script with **NSIS**.
 8. Your installer **OF_App_Setup.exe** will be created there, next to the **.nsi** script.